nichoth/ssc/README.md

 # ssc

 Static functions for working with a merkle-dag.
+This is the operations in `ssb`, but decoupled from any storage layer.

 This is `ssb` but more boring. `ssc` because c comes after b in the alphabet